 What types of diabetes management supports do we fund?

-If you can’t manage your diabetes because of your disability, we may fund:
+If you can’t manage your diabetes because of your disability, and it meets the NDIS funding criteria, we can fund:

-• a nurse to create a disability-related diabetes management plan which explains the support you need to follow your Diabetes Care Plan
+• a nurse to create a disability-related diabetes management plan which explains the support you need to follow your Diabetes Care Plan.
+This could be things like measuring your blood glucose levels or having insulin injections

 • training for support workers in your diabetes management needs

-• a support worker to monitor your glucose levels and give you insulin or other diabetes medication
+• a support worker to monitor your glucose levels and give you injections or other medications

-• a nurse to monitor your glucose levels and give you insulin if you have unstable diabetes and complex disability needs
+• a nurse to monitor your glucose levels and give you injections, if you have unstable diabetes and complex disability needs

 • an initial consultation